Skip to main content

 Why Cortisol Levels Matter for Your Health

 People often call cortisol the "stress hormone," but it does a lot more than just respond to stress.
 This steroid hormone is made by your adrenal glands and helps control your mood, energy levels, blood sugar, and even inflammation.
 It's like an alarm system for your body.
 It keeps you awake when you need to be and helps you relax at night.
+Cortisol does far more than manage stress; understanding general cortisol standards is key to evaluating its role in your overall energy and health.

 300 000+ women feel